Professor Jo Setchell

 Editorial Board member, Scientific Data

 I pursue two major areas of research.
 The first integrates behaviour, morphology and demographic studies with genetics, endocrinology and semiochemistry to address questions relating to reproductive strategies, life history, sexual selection and signalling in primates.
 The majority of this work has focused on a semifree-ranging colony of mandrills at the Centre International de Recherches Médicales, Franceville (CIRMF), Gabon.
-For more about my long-term studies of mandrills, please see here, and this recent review.
+For more about my long-term studies of mandrills, please see this review.
 I have also conducted primate fieldwork in Cameroon, Republic of Congo and Sabah, Malaysia, including personal experience of conservation issues and primate reintroductions.

 The second area of my research involves collaboration with environmental anthropologists to address questions concerning human/wildlife interactions and biodiversity conservation.
 We have recently described our interdisciplinary approach and three case studies here.